PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ![image](https://user-images.githubusercontent.com/13696193/61083102-e9214780-a3f8-11e9-9d1d-7c0a388625be.png)

 This downloader can download files as well as YouTube videos and metadata.
-If you're worried about multiple windows working, don't.
+If you're worried about multiple windows working, don't be.
 Worried your project is "too much" or "too complex" for PySimpleGUI?
 Do an initial assessment if you want.
 Check out what others have done.

-Your program have 2 or 3 windows and you're concerned?
+Your program has 2 or 3 windows and you're concerned?
 Below you'll see 11 windows open, each running independently with multiple tabs per window and progress meters that are all being updated concurrently.

 ![concurrent_windows](https://user-images.githubusercontent.com/13696193/62832448-3eb96180-bbfc-11e9-8777-6f2669566c93.png)

 ![pyplot 1](https://user-images.githubusercontent.com/13696193/44683336-11d46480-aa14-11e8-9d6c-f656796fc915.jpg)

 Just because you can't match a pair of socks doesn't mean your windows have to all look the same gray color.
 Choose from over 100 different "Themes".
 Add 1 line call to `theme` to instantly transform your window from gray to something more visually pleasing to interact with.
-If you misspell the theme name badly or specify a theme name is is missing from the table of allowed names, then a theme will be randomly assigned for you.
-Who knows, maybe the theme chosen you'll like and want to use instead of your original plan.
+If you misspell the theme name badly or specify that a theme name is missing from the table of allowed names, then a theme will be randomly assigned for you.
+Who knows, maybe the theme chosen for you you'll like it and want to use it instead of your original plan.

-In PySimpleGUI release 4.6 the number of themes was dramatically increased from a couple dozen to over 100.
+In PySimpleGUI release 4.6, the number of themes was dramatically increased from a couple dozen to over 100.
 To use the color schemes shown in the window below, add a call to `theme('Theme Name)` to your code, passing in the name of the desired color theme.
 To see this window and the list of available themes on your release of software, call the function `theme_previewer()`.
 This will create a window with the frames like those below.
 It will shows you exactly what's available in your version of PySimpleGUI.

 In release 4.9 another 32 Color Themes were added... here are the current choices